 Halloween Boogie-a-Thon results/wrap up - Discuss also for next year the one ticket policy

 Emilia referred to the financial statement for the BBQ as well as a graph of net profit over the last 8 years.
-Council discussed that a decrease in funds this year could be attributed to the food drive initiative that occurred at the same time (which was an outstanding success).
-It could also be because of the one ticket policy however council was reminded that the school board is committed to equity in schools and should not have rewards tied to how much money is donated.
-Council agreed with this action moving forward.
+Council discussed that a decrease in net profit this year could be attributed to the food drive initiative that occurred at the same time (which was an outstanding success).
+It could also be because of the one ticket policy for prizes.
+Council was reminded that the school board is committed to equity in schools and should not have rewards tied to how much money a child raises. .
+Council agreed for now to maintain the one ticket policy moving forward.

 Administrator’s Report